AbsaOSS/ABRiS/README.md

 | 5.0.0 - 5.x.x |     2.4.x     | 2.11 / 2.12 |

 - From version 7.0.0, ABRiS only supports Spark 4.0.0+.
-- ABRiS 6.0.x is still supported for older versions of Spark (see [branch-6](https://github.com/AbsaOSS/ABRiS/tree/branch-6))
+- ABRiS 6.4.x is still supported for Spark 3.5.x (see [branch-6](https://github.com/AbsaOSS/ABRiS/tree/branch-6))
-- ABRiS 5.0.x is still supported for older versions of Spark (see [branch-5](https://github.com/AbsaOSS/ABRiS/tree/branch-5))

 ## Older Versions
 This is documentation for Abris **version 7**.
 Documentation for older versions is located in corresponding branches: